Memoloveya/SITL-Simulation/README.md

    For –master tcp:127.0.0.1:5760, it connects mavproxy with virtual drone For --out udp:127.0.0.1:14551, it adds new port for being connected with python scripts.
    For --out udp:172.28.208.1:14550, it adds new port for being connected with Missionplaner in your Windows system.
 (172.28.208.1 should be IPv4 address of WSL, By typing ipconfig in Windows Command Prompt you can get IPV4 Ip address)
+   IPV4 address:
    ![IMAGE ALT TEXT HERE](Image/Ipconfig.jpg)
+   Run mavproxy with IPV4 address:
    ![IMAGE ALT TEXT HERE](Image/MAVProxy.jpg)

-6. Now, if you run MP, you will see it automatically connect to the vehicle.
+7. Now, if you run MP, you will see it automatically connect to the vehicle.
    ![IMAGE ALT TEXT HERE](Image/MP_connection.jpg.jpg)

-7. Enter the SITL for folder to run the simple_goto.py in the third window.
+8. Enter the SITL for folder to run the simple_goto.py in the third window.
    ```
    cd dronekit-python/examples/SITL/
    ```